Matt-Law12/cpap_seagrass/README.md

 ## Why It Matters

-Seagrass provides numourous environmental and ecological services, such as:
+Seagrass meadows provide numourous environmental and ecological services, such as:

 • Habitat for marine species <br />
 • Food source for grazing species such as sea turtles and manatees <br />